nipreps/petprep/docs/faq.rst

 If you are an Apptainer (formerly Singularity) user, please check out `TemplateFlow and Singularity
 <https://www.nipreps.org/apps/singularity/#templateflow-and-singularity>`__.

-How do I select only certain files to be input to *fMRIPrep*?
+How do I select only certain files to be input to *PETPrep*?
 -------------------------------------------------------------
-Using the ``--bids-filter-file`` flag, you can pass *fMRIPrep* a JSON file that describes a custom BIDS filter for selecting files with PyBIDS, with the syntax ``{<query>: {<entity>: <filter>, ...},...}``.
+Using the ``--bids-filter-file`` flag, you can pass *PETPrep* a JSON file that describes a custom BIDS filter for selecting files with PyBIDS, with the syntax ``{<query>: {<entity>: <filter>, ...},...}``.
 For example::